 Some scientists say a bigger factor is waning immunity.
 Britain’s vaccination program got off to a quick start, with shots given to the elderly and vulnerable beginning in December 2020, and so far almost 80% of eligible people have received two doses.
 The early start means millions of people have been vaccinated for more than six months, and studies have suggested vaccines’ protection gradually wanes over time.

-Millions of people in Britain are being offered booster shots, but critics say the program is moving too slowly, at about 180,000 doses a day.
+Millions of people in Britain are being offered booster shots, but critics say the program is moving too slowly.
 More than half of the people eligible for a booster dose haven't yet received one.

-The U.K. also waited longer than the U.S. and many European nations to vaccinate children ages 12-15, and only about 15% in that age group in England have had a shot since they became eligible last month.
+The U.K. also waited longer than the U.S. and many European nations to vaccinate children ages 12-15, and just 14% in that age group in England have had a shot since they became eligible last month.

 “It’s critical we accelerate the booster program,” said epidemiologist Neil Ferguson, a member of the government’s Scientific Advisory Group for Emergencies.

 Ferguson said one factor influencing the U.K.'s high case numbers was that it has relied heavily on the AstraZeneca vaccine, “and, while that protects very well against very severe outcomes of COVID, it protects slightly less well than Pfizer against infection and transmission, particularly in the face of the delta variant.”